Skip to main content

 Shelley Read

-Shelley Read is a fifth generation Coloradoan who lives with her family in the Elk Mountains of the Western Slope.
-She was a Senior Lecturer at Western Colorado University for nearly three decades, where she taught writing, literature, environmental studies and Honors, and was a founder of the Environment & Sustainability major and a support program for first-generation and at-risk students.
-Shelley holds degrees in writing and literary studies from the University of Denver and Temple University’s Graduate Program in Creative Writing.
-She is a regular contributor to Crested Butte Magazine and Gunnison Valley Journal, and has written for the Denver Post and a variety of publications.
+Shelley Read's internationally bestselling debut novel, GO AS A RIVER, is being translated into over 30 languages and has been optioned for film by Mazur Kaplan in partnership with Fifth Season.
+She was a Senior Lecturer at Western Colorado University for nearly three decades, where she was a founder of the Environment & Sustainability major and the PRIME program for at-risk students.
+She holds degrees in writing and literary studies from the University of Denver and Temple University and is a regular contributor to Crested Butte Magazine and Gunnison Valley Journal.
+She is a fifth-generation Coloradoan who lives with her family in the Elk Mountains of the Western Slope.

 Shelley Read